rossetti/KSLBook/docs/03-Chapter3.md

 ## Stochastic Activity Networks

-A stochastic activity network (SAN) is a common modeling paradigm often used to represent project networks and other network representation.
+A stochastic activity network (SAN) is a common modeling paradigm often used to represent project networks and other forms of network modeling.
 An activity network consists of a set of activities that have an ordered precedence indicating the dependence between the activities.
 For example, an activity C might not be able to start until both activities A and B are completed.
 Thus, (A, B) precede C in the network.
 A common question in such networks is how to determine the critical path or the longest path in the network.
 The following example will illustrate how to simulate a simple SAN to estimate the expected length of the critical path and estimate probabilities associated with time to complete the network.

 ***
 ::: {.example #SANex name="Project Network"}